worldofmarcus/project-portfolio-3/README.md

 * All text content written by Marcus Eriksson.

-* All the icons on the website were taken from [Font Awesome](https://fontawesome.com/).

 * [Template](https://github.com/Code-Institute-Solutions/readme-template) for read.me provided by Code Institute (*with some additional changes that my mentor [Precious Ijege](https://www.linkedin.com/in/precious-ijege-908a00168/))* suggested.

 ## Technical

-To be updated

-* onLoad modal function taken from [Stack Overflow](https://stackoverflow.com/questions/10233550/launch-bootstrap-modal-on-page-load).
+* Convert to uppercase in list of lists taken (*and slightly modified*) from [Stack Overflow](https://stackoverflow.com/questions/54438770/lowercase-a-list-of-lists)

+* Inspiration taken from [Computing Learner](https://computinglearner.com/how-to-create-a-menu-for-a-python-console-application/) to create menu in a console application.

 # Acknowledgements
-The application 'WoM Record Collection' was completed as the Portfolio Project #2 (*JavaScript*) for the Full Stack Software Development Diploma at the [Code Institute](https://codeinstitute.net/).
+The application 'WOM Record Collection' was completed as the Portfolio Project #3 (*Python*) for the Full Stack Software Development Diploma at the [Code Institute](https://codeinstitute.net/).
 I would like to thank my mentor [Precious Ijege](https://www.linkedin.com/in/precious-ijege-908a00168/) for relevant feedback during the project.

-*Marcus Eriksson 2022-08-xx.*
+*Marcus Eriksson 2022-08-23.*

 [Back to top](<#table-of-content>)